This post covers the British Columbia income assistance payment dates for 2024, income assistance amounts, eligibility

-The January 2024 payments would be issued on December 20th, 2023 because payments for each benefit month are issued a few days before the end of the previous month.
+The January 2024 payments was issued on December 20th, 2023 because payments for each benefit month are issued a few days before the end of the previous month.

 You can receive the payments as a direct deposit in your bank account.
 This is the safe, convenient and preferred option that ensures you’ll receive your assistance amounts on the payment dates.

 Instructions on how to set up direct deposits can be found here.
 Check below for information on how to receive the payments as a cheque instead.

 BC Income Assistance Cheque Dates

 If you prefer to receive your assistance payments as a cheque, you can either pick it up at a local government office or have it mailed to you.

 The income assistance cheque issue dates are still the same as the payment dates above.
 But to ensure they are received on time by the income assistance payment dates, they’re sent out earlier by Sunday.